First Stand Tournament: 2025

 On 11 June 2024, Riot Games announced the creation of a new split structure and competitive calendar for the League of Legends esports scene, including a three-split calendar similar to that of the League of Legends EMEA Championship (LEC) to be applied to all major regions and the creation of a new international tournament to conclude the first split.
 During the media day for the 2024 League of Legends World Championship Final at The O2 Arena in London, United Kingdom on 1 November 2024, Riot Games announced that the new international tournament would be named "First Stand Tournament" (FST), with the inaugural edition set to take place from 10 to 16 March 2025 in Seoul, South Korea.

 Hanwha Life Esports of the League of Legends Champions Korea (LCK) won the tournament by defeating League of Legends EMEA Championship (LEC) representatives Karmine Corp with a score 3–1, marking the organization's first international title.

 2026

 In November 2025, Riot Games announced that FST 2026 would take place from 16–22 March 2026, in São Paulo, Brazil.
 It will be the second international League of Legends competition to be hosted in Latin America after the 2017 Mid-Season Invitational, which was also held in Brazil.
-Differing from last year, the format is set to involve two double-elimination groups which concludes into a single-elimination knockout stage, where best-of-five series will be played throughout the entire competition.
+Differing from last year, the format is set to involve two double-elimination groups and a single-elimination knockout stage.
+All series will be best-of-five.

+Bilibili Gaming of the League of Legends Pro League (LPL) won the tournament by defeating League of Legends EMEA Championship (LEC) representatives G2 Esports with a score 3–1, marking the organization's first international title.